Vaz wins Guinea-Bissau presidential run-off: elections commission

-BISSAU (Reuters) - Former Finance Minister Jose Mario Vaz has won a high-stakes presidential run-off election in Guinea-Bissau meant to draw a line under a 2012 coup, the elections commission said on Tuesday.
+BISSAU (Reuters) - Jose Mario Vaz won Sunday’s high-stakes presidential run-off election in Guinea-Bissau, the West African nation’s elections commission said on Tuesday.

-Vaz, the candidate of the dominant African Party for the Independence of Guinea and Cape Verde (PAIGC), took 61.9 pct of votes, defeating Nuno Gomes Nabiam, an independent considered close to the army, who garnered 38.1 percent.
+A former finance minister, Vaz, the candidate of the dominant African Party for the Independence of Guinea and Cape Verde (PAIGC), won 61.9 pct of votes, defeating Nuno Gomes Nabiam, an independent, who garnered 38.1 percent.

 Guinea-Bissau’s last election in 2012 was abandoned after soldiers under army chief Antonio Injai stormed the presidential palace just days before another PAIGC candidate, Carlos Gomes Junior, appeared poised for victory in a scheduled run-off.

-Sunday’s election was intended to end a transitional period that followed the military takeover and help the country repair frayed relations with its regional and international partners.
+Sunday’s election was intended to end a transitional period that followed the military takeover.

 “The electoral process was long, but the first round was crowned a success as was the second round,” Augusto Mendes, the president of the elections commission, said during the announcement of the results in the capital Bissau.